Consistent Workflows¶

 end

-C1[Constitutional Agent] --> C2[Load Context]
+C1[Run Workflow] --> C2[Load Project Context]

-C2 --> C3[Execute Rules]
+C2 --> C3[Create Artifacts]

-C3 --> C4[Single Output]
+C3 --> C4[Report Status]

 end

-Example: Before and After¶
+Example: Before And After¶

 Before: Ad-hoc Feature Development¶